Guidance on COVID-19 testing for healthcare workers to ensure the safety of patients and service users.

 Staff with symptoms of a respiratory tract infection including COVID-19

-Any patient/service user facing staff member who has symptoms of a respiratory tract infection including COVID-19 and who has a high temperature is advised to stay at home, notify their employer as soon as possible and take a test as soon as possible.
-Further advice is provided on the type of test staff should take.
+Any patient/service user facing staff member who has symptoms of a respiratory tract infection including COVID-19 and/or has a high temperature is advised to stay at home, notify their employer as soon as possible and take a test as soon as possible.
+Further advice is provided below if the staff member should take an LFD or multiplex PCR test.

 A symptomatic individual who tests negative for COVID-19 may have another infectious illness like flu.
-Staff can return to work if they are no longer symptomatic and they do not have a high temperature.
+Staff can return to work if they are clinically well enough to do so and do not have a high temperature.

 If the staff member works with patients whose immune system means that they are at higher risk of serious illness despite vaccination (gov.uk) they should discuss this with their line manager who should undertake a risk assessment.